jon-bislimi/diesel-store-app/README.md

 # My Project
 Diesel Store is a simple yet interactive e-commerce web app built with JavaScript, designed to provide a smooth user experience for browsing and purchasing diesel products.

-Features:
+Features /
-  User Authentication: Log in and register users using localStorage to save user data.
-  Shopping Cart: Add products to the cart, view total items, and complete purchases.
-  Product Management: Browse all diesel products available in the store.
-  Interactive Animations: Engaging animations for a modern and dynamic user interface.
-  Responsive Design: Works well on desktop and mobile devices.
+  User Authentication: Log in and register users using localStorage to save user data, Shopping Cart: Add products to the cart, view total items, and complete purchases, Product Management: Browse all diesel products available in the store, Interactive Animations: Engaging animations for a modern and dynamic user interface, Responsive Design: Works well on desktop and mobile devices.

 Tech Stack: